 Pregnant/breastfeeding women1,000–1,200 mg/day

 Based on FSAI (Food Safety Authority of Ireland) and European Food Safety Authority recommendations.
-Always discuss your personal requirements with your GP or dietitian.
+Always discuss your personal requirements with your doctor or dietitian.

 Best Food Sources of Calcium